aidilbaihaqi/aidilbaihaqi/README.md

 - 🧠 Interested in **AI for real-world problems** (bioinformatics, recommendation, and automation)
 - 🎓 Informatics Engineering student at **Raja Ali Haji Maritime University**
 - 💼 Experience in **freelance & organizational projects** (education, media, and entrepreneurship)
-- ⚡ Fun fact: I like FPS & RPG games and sometimes refactor code just for fun

 ---